boyski/pmaudit/README.md

 A complete black-box audit from the top:

-% pmaudit --save pmaudit.json -- make > /dev/null
+% pmaudit --json pmaudit.json -- make > /dev/null

 This leaves us with a little JSON database: